mconlon17/simple-vivo-book/Service.md

 # Service to the Profession

 Service to the profession.
-Can this be readily generalized?
+Positions in academic societies, editorships and reviewer positions for journals.